n0ab/Mining-Large-LoL-Datasets-BarnesBradshawTreu/README.md

 # Mining-Large-LoL-Datasets-BarnesBradshawTreu
-Repository for "Mining Large League of Legends Datasets in Parallel" See README
+Repository for "Mining Large League of Legends Datasets in Parallel"

+This repository contains relevant Python scripts and datasets used for this project.